-Free Bill of Sale Template
+Bill of Sale Templates

 Fill forms in a few steps

-Save, print, & download
+Save, print & download

 Done in 5 minutes

-What is a Bill of Sale
+What Is a Bill of Sale?

 A bill of sale is a legal document that records the transfer of certain types of property.
-This creates an official certificate that describes the change in ownership and the nature of the sale of the item being sold.
+This creates an official certificate that describes the change in ownership and the nature of the sale of the item being sold [1].

-It is used to show the terms of the deal that has been struck between the buyer and the seller.
+There are different types of bills of sale, and these legal documents are used to show the terms of the deal that has been struck between the buyer and the seller.
 It also provides important information about the item being sold and its features and state at the time of purchase.

 A valid bill of sale is often used to protect the buyer and the seller in the event of any future disputes.
 It also shows that both parties have formally consented to the sale under these agreements.

-Bill of Sale Example
+Bill of Sale Sample

 Before starting your own printable bill of sale, it can help to see what a real sample of this transactional document looks like.
-Find out how a bill of sale should appear on paper with our template example below.
+Find out how a bill of sale should appear on paper with our example below.

 Types of Bill of Sale